 I grew up in the middle of cornfields in Indiana, constantly entertaining myself by making things and reading.
 I was organizing before I knew what that meant—I started and published a community newspaper in the second grade and organized a multi-year backyard carnival to raise money for hurricane relief at 10 years old.
 My most-used words were "I'm so excited."

-Now, I do work as an artist, designer, photographer, organizer, quilter, and potter based in Oklahoma City.
-I am dreaming about new futures that involve permaculture, biomimicry, and community learning.
-My work is mostly about geography, memory and place, exploring agency and power, death, institutional power, identity, collectivism, cultural memory and belonging, and the land.
+Now, I do work as a geographer, artist, designer, photographer, organizer, quilter, and potter based in Oklahoma City.
+My work is mostly about memory and place, exploring carceral geographies, death, institutional power, identity, collectivism, cultural memory and belonging, and the land.
 I am usually dancing, reading, or gardening.
 My most-used words are still "I'm so excited."